smhassanerfani/atex/README.md

 </p>

 ## ATeX Visualization
 We used t-Distributed Stochastic Neighbor Embedding ([t-SNE](https://lvdmaaten.github.io/tsne/)), Linear Auto Encoder (AE), Linear Discriminant Analysis ([LDA](https://scikit-learn.org/stable/modules/generated/sklearn.discriminant_analysis.LinearDiscriminantAnalysis.html)) and Principal Component Analysis ([PCA](https://www.youtube.com/watch?v=52d7ha-GdV8&list=PLqnslRFeH2Upcrywf-u2etjdxxkL8nl7E&index=11)) for dimensionality reduction.
-All of these methods are well suited for the visualization of high-dimensional datasets.
-In order to achieve better results, images of train set are first passed into the feature layers of [ShuffleNet v2](https://arxiv.org/abs/1807.11164) (pre-trained on ImageNet and fine-tuned on ATeX), then the output results were fed into the features reduction models.
-Figure 4 (a) shows animation for the t-SNE result on features extracted form ShuffleNet V2x1.0, Figure 4 (b) shows animation for the AE result on those.
+All of these methods are well-suited for the visualization of high-dimensional datasets.
+In order to achieve better results, images of the train set are first passed into the feature layers of [ShuffleNet v2](https://arxiv.org/abs/1807.11164) (pre-trained on ImageNet and fine-tuned on ATeX), then the output results were fed into the features reduction models.
+Figure 4 (a) shows animation for the t-SNE result on features extracted from ShuffleNet V2x1.0, and Figure 4 (b) shows animation for the AE result on those.
 Figure 4 (c) and (d) are the results for LDA and PCA, respectively.

 <TABLE>
   <TR>